diamondStar35/access_hub/readme.md

 ## Online Text-to-Speech (TTS)

-The Online Text-to-Speech (TTS) tool enables you to convert written text into spoken audio using various online services.
+The Online Text-to-Speech tool enables you to convert written text into spoken audio using Microsoft online text to speech nateural voices.
 You can input text directly into the provided area for conversion.
 For speech generation, you have flexible options.
 In Manual Mode, you can specifically choose your desired language and voice from a list primarily powered by Microsoft Speech Services.
 This mode also allows for fine-tuning of the audio output by adjusting speech parameters such as Rate (controlling speed from -100 to 100), Pitch (adjusting voice pitch similarly from -100 to 100), and Volume (setting audio loudness from 1 to 100).
 Alternatively, you can opt for the Auto-detect Language Mode.
 When this is active, the tool intelligently attempts to identify the language of your input text.
 It will then try to use an appropriate voice from Microsoft Speech Services if one is available for the detected language.
 Should a Microsoft voice not be found, the tool seamlessly falls back to Google Text-to-Speech (gTTS) to perform the conversion.
 Regardless of the mode, the final output is an MP3 audio file of the spoken text, and you will be prompted to select a location to save this file.

 For handling multiple conversions efficiently, the Online TTS tool includes a robust Batch Processing feature.
 This allows you to convert several text inputs to speech in a single operation.
 You can add content to the batch queue either by manually typing or pasting text snippets or by selecting multiple text files from your computer, where the content of each file will be processed.
 When the batch process runs, you will be asked to choose an output directory where all the generated MP3 files will be saved.
 Files created from input text files will conveniently retain their original filenames (e.g., an input file named 'document.txt' will result in 'document.mp3').
 For texts added manually, the output files will be named sequentially (like 'output_1.mp3', 'output_2.mp3', and so on).
 It's important to note that the batch process utilizes the language, voice (if in manual mode), and speech parameter settings that are currently active in the main Online TTS window at the time of processing.